roryhackney/MassageWebsite/README.md

-# designprocess
+# MassageWebsite
-My process designing and then coding a website for a massage therapist in IT171, Theory of Web Design
+My process designing and then coding a website for a massage therapist.

 Feedback not provided until after design study was created based on wireframes.
 Feedback was then incorporated into the prototype and live site.